emacs-helm/helm/README.md

 ## Configuration

-For minimal helm configuration, run the startup script `./emacs-helm.sh` and then see the file `/tmp/helm-cfg.el`.
+For minimal helm configuration, run the start-up script `./emacs-helm.sh` and then see the file `/tmp/helm-cfg.el`.

 The full configuration I (the helm maintainer) use is